Feeling stressed? Coping strategies can help you reduce the load

-Your stress response Everyone responds to stress differently and each one of us has a personal stress threshold, the point at which things start to feel too much.
+Each of us has a personal stress threshold, the point at which things start to feel too much.

 I liken it to carrying a backpack.

 How much room you have at the top of your pack (headspace) at any given time corresponds to how much you can cope with.

 Common stressors are our health, work, finances, family, relationships and bereavement.

 The more stressors we encounter, the heavier the load.
 It is when the limit of our backpack is reached that we start to struggle.

-Other signs are behavioural: dropping hobbies, not wanting to socialise, soothing with food or not eating very much, drinking or smoking more and avoiding the situations that are troubling you.
+You also might start dropping hobbies, not wanting to socialise, soothing with food or not eating very much, drinking or smoking more and avoiding the situations that are troubling you.

 All of which are normal responses to overload but they don’t help us in the long run.

-Just like your reaction to stress, the actions that work will be unique to you but here are some that have worked for others:
+Just like your reaction to stress, the actions that work will be unique to you but here are some that have worked for others.

-> maintain your hobbies/social life - there are reasons we have particular chosen pastimes - they bring us joy and help us relax
+> maintain your hobbies/social life - there are reasons we have particular chosen pastimes, they bring us joy and help us relax

 > get to bed early - sleep is a medicine everyone should take, the brain needs sleep to process the experiences of the day and be ready for tomorrow

-> eat well - giving the body the fuel it needs means we can aren't stressing our bodily functions
+> eat well - giving the body the fuel it needs means we aren't stressing our bodily functions

-Taking responsibility for how much you're carrying can make a real difference to your health and wellbeing.
+Taking responsibility for how much you're carrying can make a real difference to your health and well-being.

 Take care of you.